bagaturchess/Bagatur/Sources/Resources/doc/engine/txt/readme_distro_BagaturEngine.txt

   1. My Wife, for supporting me in this dissociable and non-profitable hobby.
   2. Iavor Stoimenov, for the support and helpful discussions about the chess stuffs.
   3. Ivo Simeonov, for all the ideas, support, discussions, tests and contributed source code (initial version of pawn structure evaluation, C++ portings, exe luncher, etc.).
+  4. Graham Banks, for all the CCLR tournaments he organize and broadcast in Internet, as well as for his great support in case of engine issues
-  4. Olivier Deville, for his great support during ChessWar XVII, http://www.open-aurec.com/chesswar/
+  5. Olivier Deville, for his great support during ChessWar XVII, http://www.open-aurec.com/chesswar/
-  5. Dusan Stamenkovic, http://www.chessmosaic.com/, for the new Bagatur's Logo.
+  6. Dusan Stamenkovic, http://www.chessmosaic.com/, for the new Bagatur's Logo.
-  6. All UCI compatible GUIs and UCI protocol itself.
+  7. All UCI compatible GUIs and UCI protocol itself.
-  7. REBEL, http://www.top-5000.nl/authors/rebel/chess840.htm or http://www.rebel13.nl/, very helpful web page.
+  8. REBEL, http://www.top-5000.nl/authors/rebel/chess840.htm or http://www.rebel13.nl/, very helpful web page.
 Unfortunately it appeared after i realized most of the things in the hard way.
-  8. MTD(f), http://plaat.nl/mtdf.html, the parallel search of Bagatur is based on this idea.
+  9. MTD(f), http://plaat.nl/mtdf.html, the parallel search of Bagatur is based on this idea.
-  9. Glaurung, http://www.glaurungchess.com/, nice ideas inside the evaluation function (e.g. king safety)
+  10. Glaurung, http://www.glaurungchess.com/, nice ideas inside the evaluation function (e.g. king safety)
-  10. Fruit, http://www.fruitchess.com/, legendary program, nice and simple design.
+  11. Fruit, http://www.fruitchess.com/, legendary program, nice and simple design.
-  11. winrun4j, http://winrun4j.sourceforge.net/, for the windows executables
+  12. winrun4j, http://winrun4j.sourceforge.net/, for the windows executables
-  12. CuckooChess, http://chessprogramming.wikispaces.com/CuckooChess, another java chess program - strong and well written
+  13. CuckooChess, http://chessprogramming.wikispaces.com/CuckooChess, another java chess program - strong and well written